uf-hobi-informatics-lab/Asthma-Exacerbation-Prediction-EHR/README.md

 Expected inputs:

-1. A feature CSV containing one row per patient and an identifier column such as `deid_pat_id`
+1. A feature CSV containing one row per patient and an identifier column such as `pat_id`
 2. A label CSV containing either:
    - a patient identifier column listing positive cases, or
    - a patient identifier column plus an explicit binary label column